+Figure 4.3 Use Case Diagram of StoreIn

+This diagram represents what user can do in the StoreIn application which represent in use case diagram.

 Login

 When user firstly use StoreIn then the user have to login first in order to retrieve their current profile and related data such as total check in, recent promotion, and many more.
 StoreIn also give a user choice to login using Facebook to make the login flow become easier.